 When you come to Oldham Bethel Church you can expect:

-- Careful and systematic teaching from part of the Bible (sermons and readings are translated into Farsi).
+- Careful and systematic teaching from part of the Bible (most of our service – including sermons and readings – are simultaneously translated into Farsi via headsets).

 - A time of singing as part of our worship to God and encouragement of one another.